Policy: Emergency Notifications and Timely Warnings Baraboo Sauk County Campus

 - Sexual Assault (considered on a case by case basis depending on the facts of the case, when and where the incident occurred, when it was reported, and the amount of information known by local law enforcement and the UW Baraboo-Sauk County Administrative Director and/or Student Life & Activities Coordinator.)

 B.When issuing a Timely Warning notice, some information may be withheld if there is a possible risk of compromising law enforcement efforts to investigate and/or solve the crime.

 D. If the victim of the crime is a person, that person will not be identified by name in a Timely Warnings.
-Timely Warnings are issued as soon as the pertinent information is available to the Assistant Provost or his/her designee.
+Timely Warnings are issued as soon as the pertinent information is available to the Administrative Director or his/her designee.

 - Date and time or timeframe of the incident

 - Information that will promote safety and potentially aid in the prevention of similar crimes

 - Suspect description(s) when deemed appropriate and if there is sufficient detail.
 The description of subject in a case will only be included in the alert if there is a sufficient amount of detail to describe the individual.

 - Police agency contact information